DynoRobotics/UnityRos2/README.md

 How can I try this out?
 -----------------------
 There are some prebuilt binaries available for this project that can make it easier to get started.
-If you want not use custom ROS2 messages from Unity you will need to build the project from source in order to generate C# libraries for them. (see https://github.com/samiamlabs/ros2_dotnet)
+If you want not use custom ROS2 messages from Unity you will need to build the project from source in order to generate C# libraries for them.
+(See https://github.com/samiamlabs/ros2_dotnet for more info.)

 Install Unity
 https://forum.unity.com/threads/unity-hub-v-1-5-0-is-now-available.627847/

-*NOTE: Tested with Unity 2019.2.6f1*
+*NOTE: Tested with Unity 2019.2.8*

 Installing
 ----------